 If there are any stains on your couch clean the stains by following the steps mentioned above depending on the type of stain.
 Let the areas that you have cleaned if you have used a solution to clean them.
 You can also use a hairdryer to dry them up.

 On completion of this cleaning process, you can always go for using a suede protectant spray on your couch.

 3. Tips to keep your couch clean for longer:

-- Use a suede protectant spray to keep your couch clean for a longer time and to protect it from the spills that can become permanent if suede protectants not used.
-Consult your owner’s manual and use the suede protectant suitable for the type of suede couch you have.
+- Use a suede protectant spray to keep your couch clean for a longer time and to protect it from spills that can become permanent.
+Consult the owner’s manual and use the suede protectant suitable for the type of suede couch you have.